builtbybel/ReadySunValley/README.md

 ## Features
 Just a tiny tool to help you check if your device is ready for Windows 11

+*Btw, "moin" is low german and means "hello"*

 ## Download

 - (Latest release) [Download](https://github.com/builtbybel/moin-11/releases)